CNEHJ’s Toxic Exposures Team is working to educate and engage nurses about toxic exposures and human health.

 This page provides some very basic information about chemical, radiological, and biological exposures, with special attention to exposures in California.
-In other “key issue” sections of this website, specific air, water, and hospital exposures are explored in more detail under their respective “Key Issue” page.
+Specific air, water, and hospital exposures are explored in more detail under their respective “Key Issue” page.

 Contaminants may find their way into human milk of lactating mothers because mothers are themselves exposed.
 Lipid-soluble chemical compounds (e.g., dioxin) accumulate in body fat and may be transferred to breast-fed infants in the lipid portion of human milk.
 Water soluble chemicals (e.g., salts of metals) also may partition into the aqueous phase and be excreted via human milk.

 Many believe that when you purchase an item at a store that somehow the government has been involved in determining that the product is safe, otherwise they would not allow it to be sold.
 Wrong.
 With the exception of pharmaceuticals, the government in the US does not really know whether the products on the shelves of our stores are safe or not because 1) manufacturers are not required to do premarket testing and tell the government, 2) the government does not do its own independent testing, and 3) manufacturers do not have to disclose all the ingredients in their products on their labels or otherwise.

 Of the estimated 85,000 chemicals that are used in industry and comprise the myriad products that we use in our everyday lives, almost none of them have ever been fully tested for toxicity, including carcinogenicity.